SCOFF: Seniors' Celebration of Food & Film

 Our SCOFF projects celebrate, build upon, and preserve seniors' food knowledge in Newfoundland & Labrador

-These days, we only grow 10% of the vegetables we eat in our province, and we have 89% fewer farms than we had in 1951.
+These days, we only grow 10% of the vegetables we eat in our province.
+There was a time we had thousands of farms, and now we have hundreds.

 Many of us see grocery stores as the place where our food comes from now, instead of our backyards, farms, and the sea and forests that surround us.
 We are losing our relationship with food, and with it, our food literacy and skills.

 Luckily, we can look to our seniors to share what they know, and teach a new generation some old tricks.
 Their food skills, knowledge, and memories of a time when they got much of the food they needed from the land around them provides a great foundation upon which we can build a more vibrant and self-reliant food system in our province once again.

 Celebrating food is also a way to bring people together to relieve the social isolation common among our senior population.

 - An 8-part Videos Series Sharing Seniors Food Knowledge

 - Funding for Seniors Events That Promote Food Literacy

 - Over 50 Socially Focussed Seniors Food Celebrations

 SCOFF Video Series